ahlstromcj/seq66/README.md

             *   Remaining issue: how to properly draw the piano roll, time line, event pane vertical lines as time-signature changes.
             *   Fixed event filtering in the event (qstriggereditor) pane.
+            *   Fixed time-signature editing in the event editor.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
 Lots of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already